ignatandrei/patterns/src/patternsSite/docs/patterns/FluentInterface.md

 ## Homework

-Implement a class person that you can see the first name and last name as fluent interface
+Implement a class person that you can see the first name and last name as fluent interface.    <br />